carterbush/go-tabletennis/README.md

 - A myriad of UX problems
 - A login / signup system
 - Logging requests
+- Current implementation serializes the models straight to the view.
+Obviously this is awful design and we should be converting things to DTOs instead.

 Ultimately, while it's still very bare-bones I'm pretty happy with what I achieved in one evening.